BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Nosebleeds

-This not-so-lovely symptom is thanks to a combination of increased blood volume and sensitive nasal passages.
+This not-so-lovely symptom is thanks to a combination of increased blood volume (in addition to increased estrogen and progesterone) and sensitive nasal passages.
 It’s more inconvenient than anything; nosebleeds are usually harmless, but if it seems very heavy, call your doctor.

 Heartburn, gas and/or indigestion